Daphne-Tang/Baltimore-City-Public-School-Kindergarten-Readiness-Assessment/README.md

 How should Baltimore City allocate resources to improve kindergarten readiness for its public schools?

 ## Data Question - Open Data
 This analysis uses data from [Baltimore City Public Schools](https://www.baltimorecityschools.org/data) about student achievement.
 We wanted to analyze the preparation of students entering Baltimore City Public Schools, so we explored districtwide results for the Maryland State Department of Education Kindergarten Readiness Assessment in 2019-2020.
 Students take the exam early in their kindergarten year and receive scores on math, language arts, social development, and physical well-being.
 In contrast to other Maryland counties that only administered the exam to small samples, Baltimore City tested all kindergarten students.
+We chose this data set because it was comprehensive, and the standardized testing scores provided a helpful metric to assess kindergarten readiness.
+The data also came from Baltimore City Public Schools, which is a credible souce on the topic.

 ### The dataset includes the following for each school and student group:
 - Test Takers With Overall Score